3Dneuro/r2-docs/source/user_manual/r2rail/index.rst

+.. _user-manual-r2rail-probe-cleaning:

 Probe cleaning
 --------------

-For instructions on how to clean your probe before reuse, see the section on :ref:`Probe cleaning for reuse` in the R2drive manual.
+For instructions on how to clean your probe before reuse, see the section on :ref:`Probe cleaning for reuse <user-manual-r2drive-probe-cleaning>` in the R2drive manual.